reednel/Blog/2022-10-00-Data-Compression.md

 [^0]
 Let $\Omega$ be some set, and $P = \{p_i,\, i\in \Omega\}$ be the probability distribution over $\Omega$, i.e. the frequency with which each element of $\Omega$ occurs.
 The entropy of $\Omega$ is a measure of how structured (non-uniform) $P$ is.
 So for example, the uniform distribution (where $\forall p_i \in \Omega,\, p_i = \frac{1}{|\Omega|}$) is the least structured, and the lowest entropy.
 Conversely, the distribution where $p_{i_0} = 1,\, p_i = 0 \, \forall i \neq i_0$, is the most structured, and has the most entropy.

-More intuitively, entropy can be thought of as a measure of uncertainty in random choices from $\Omega$, using $P$.
+More intuitively, entropy can be thought of as a measure of It may be useful to think uncertainty in random choices from $\Omega$, using $P$.
-[But that's not actually intuitive, fix]

 Formally, the **entropy** of $P$ is given by $H(P) = - \sum\limits_{i \in \Omega} p_i \cdot \log(p_i)$.